One of the most popular Virginia State Parks, Grayson Highlands State Park is in a fantastic location.

-The Twin Pinnacles Trail departs from the Visitor Center and is a 1.6-mile hike that leads to the two highest peaks in the park.
+The Twin Pinnacles Trail departs from the Visitor Center and is a 1.6-mile hiking trail that leads to the two highest peaks in the park.
 To go along with the “self-guided hike,” there is a pamphlet that tells about the natural history of the area.

 The Wilson Creek Trail has a trailhead on the north side of the entrance to the Hickory Ridge Campground and across from the Country Store.
 It’s a 1.76-mile loop that travels along beautiful cascades right at the park’s eastern boundary.

 The Cabin Creek Trail moves north from Massie Gap, the central hub of the park.
 It takes hikers to one of the park’s best waterfalls.
 This trail is a 1.51-mile loop that climbs deep into a valley and then, of course, back up.

 The Rhododendron Trail is Grayson Highlands’ most popular route, leading up from Massie Gap into the wildflower-strewn highland meadows on the way to Mount Rogers.